 - Keep your life insurance records in at least two places—preferably one inside (with other financial records or legal papers) and one outside the home (safe deposit box, trusted relative or professional).

 - Ensure your documents have complete details (dates, policy numbers, the amount of the death benefit, the name of the agent who sold you the policy, etc.).

 - Ensure your beneficiaries know where to locate the documents after you’re gone.

+Before the year ends, review any tax deductions or credits that you may be eligible for.
+This can help you minimize your tax liability and potentially increase your tax refund.
 Did your marital status change or did you add a new family member to your household?
 Did you receive unemployment compensation or experience a job loss?
-Have you pivoted from being an employee to working in the gig economy due to the pandemic?
 These questions help determine your tax withholding amounts.
 If you want to calculate how much withholding you will need in order to avoid paying taxes in the coming year, you can use the IRS’ handy Tax Withholding Estimator tool.

 Review your insurance needs

 Health insurance, life insurance, homeowners insurance and auto insurance—the types of insurance you may need seem endless.
-To ensure you have the proper coverage, it’s important to reevaluate your insurance policies regularly.
+To ensure you have the proper coverage, consider any changes in your circumstances that may require adjustments to your coverage.

 Reviewing homeowners insurance